coffee2code/silent-publish/readme.txt

 == Changelog ==

 = () =
+* Change: Prevent object instantiation of the class
 * Change: Update unit test bootstrap
     * Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable
     * Enable more error output for unit tests